 It would be nice if the animations during a battle would be improved since they don’t look that good.

-The main screen (where you can see your whole shelter) looks decently detailed, and all the dwellers follow their routine.
+The main screen (where you can see your whole shelter) looks decently detailed, and all the dwellers follow their routines.
 Especially when you have a bigger population, you have a lot to look at.
 If you want to play Zero City in HD quality, go to the settings and press “HD On.”
 This restarts the game, and now, everything looks a bit more detailed and sharp.

 As we spend most of our time on the main screen, the game gives us also the option to customize the style of our shelter.
 To do that, tap on the command center, and then on shelter appearance.
 In this menu, you can choose between multiple skins for each area.
 However, most of these skins cost some cryptocoins.